nbogale/schedexpress-api/src/student-course-history/README.md

 - `GET /student-course-history/student/:studentId` - Get all course history records for a specific student
 - `GET /student-course-history/course/:courseId` - Get all course history records for a specific course
-- `GET /student-course-history/school-year/:schoolYearId` - Get all course history records for a specific school year
+- `GET /student-course-history/academic-cycle/:academicCycleId` - Get all course history records for a specific accademic cycle
 - `GET /student-course-history/term/:termId` - Get all course history records for a specific term

 ### Specialized Endpoints